 On some days, it’s enough to be human — to be humane — and to just show up.

-So just get here, if you can.
+Just get here, if you can.
 A safe place in a world gone mad.
 Take your mind off your troubles.
 Sweat out the bad.
 You can’t put a price tag on that.
 Or explain it in any way that people would understand.
 It just is what it is.

 Thank you for this.
 Missing friends stuck in Japan, stressing over sick kids and work this week.
 Time to sweat.